 - 1. Use the Line Tool in the left toolbar and create a line. - 2.
 Use the Point Tool in the left toolbar and create a point that is not on the line you just drew. - 3.
 Select the line and the point and use Construct > Parallel Line to create a pair of parallel lines.
-(Move the lines around.
-Notice they are always parallel this is called "flexible", i.e., the parallel lines are flexible.)

 III.
-Constructing a line segment of a fixed length (Tab 3)
+Constructing a line segment of a fixed length